learn-co-curriculum/phase-1-object-orientation-in-javascript/README.md

 ## The Benefits of Object Orientation

-The end result of our code hasn't change - we are still able to perform the same actions.
-However, the way we have _designed_ our code brings many benefits:
+The end result of our code example hasn't changed - we are still able to perform the same actions with minor modifications.
+However, by designing and creating `class`es like this, we can gain some important benefits:

 ### Easier to Change